rsdoiel/memfile-js/README.md

 # Overview

 An in-memory file cache written for instructional purposes.
+If you were to extend this for production purposes then you would need to cap memory consumption at some point and attrition out items which were accessed rarely.
+You would also want logging integration.
+It might make more sense at that point to integrate with a database backend allowing for a secondary level of caching.

 # Examples

+Below is an example of using memfile with a simplistic web server.

 	var http = require("http"),
 		path = require("path"),